OWASP/owasp-summit-2017/content/participant/ticket-24h/Nessim-Kisserli.md

 chapter-leader  :
 ticket          : 5x24h
 status          : empty
-working-sessions: SAMM - Kick Off, Threat Modeling Where do I Start?, Define Agile Security Practices, Agile Practices for Security Teams, Scaling Static Analysis Reviews and Deployments
+sessions: SAMM - Kick Off, Threat Modeling Where do I Start?, Define Agile Security Practices, Agile Practices for Security Teams, Scaling Static Analysis Reviews and Deployments
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---